 Gain the Power of the U Perspective – Convince, Collaborate, Create

-In his new series of workshops on strategic influencing, offered by Seton Hall University, Miller unpacks the U Perspective and teaches participants how they can control situations, whether at home or at work, and positively affect outcomes.
-Miller's workshops introduce key strategies for influencing and communication, and include a seminar geared specifically toward women.
-The series follows with a hands-on, skill-building session on advanced strategic influencing and a program dedicated to understanding the nuances involved in cross cultural influencing and communications.
+In his workshops on strategic influencing, offered by Seton Hall University, Miller unpacks the U Perspective and teaches participants how they can control situations, whether at home or at work, and positively affect outcomes.
+Miller's workshops introduce key strategies for influencing and communication.
+The Advanced program includes a hands-on, skill-building session on advanced strategic influencing.

 Join us with other thought leaders and gain the power of strategic influencing by taking part in whatever aspects of our series interest you most.
-We offer package discounts for multiple sessions.
-You can start with an introductory course and move through the cross cultural and advanced segments over a series of weeks.
-Classes will be offered this fall on Friday mornings on Seton Hall's main campus, conveniently located in South Orange, New Jersey.
-Let us know if you're interested in an on-campus program by filling out the form at the bottom of this page.
+We offer a discounted rate for attending a full-day session.
+You can start with the morning session and follow with the advanced workshop in the afternoon.

 Create Your Own Strategic Influencing Experience!